abhinavrau/product-onboarding-agent/README.md

 # Product Onboarding Agent

 Demo Sales agent for a Point of Sales (POS) company using the [Google Agent Development Kit (ADK)](https://google.github.io/adk-docs/).
+Heavily inspired by the the [ADK-Samples](https://github.com/google/adk-samples).

 ## Goals
 - Showcase the art of the possible of an AI agent helping a small business owner select a Point of Sale system using multimodal capability.